Auction Finance

 What is Auction Finance and How Does It Work?

 Buying a property at auction is not the same as buying via traditional sales and finance processes.
-Firstly, if you win the bid, you must pay a deposit of 10% of the purchase price on the day of the auction.
+Firstly, if you win the bid, contracts exchange on the day of the auction and you must pay a 10% deposit.

-Secondly, the sale must normally be completed within 28 days, or you will most likely lose your deposit and right to buy the property.
-Traditional long-term finance solutions can’t match these short timelines, hence the need for fast, flexible auction property finance.
+Secondly, fixed completion deadlines, normally within 28 days, must be met or you will most likely lose your deposit and right to buy the property.
+Traditional long-term finance solutions can’t match these short timelines, and many standard bridging lenders can’t either.
+Hence the need for fast, flexible auction property finance, where typical completion is 14 days and best case can be as little as 3 days.

 |